 With textured panels, strategic openings, and scientifically proven sound-dampening materials, we help federal and local governments get rid of highway sound with a pleasant-looking product and many additional benefits.

-- Less stress-inducing noise
+- Reduces stress-inducing noise

 - No reflected sound waves and captures high and low-frequency waves

 - Does not reflect like concrete